veebch/thedailygrind/README.md

 # The Daily Grind
 An open-source coffee grinder accessory to aid moving between grind sizes.
-Connected to a Bezzera BB05, although it whould be adaptable to others that use a similar mechanism (stepless adjustment, screw on wheel)
+Connected to a Bezzera BB05, although it should be adaptable to other grinders that use a similar mechanism (stepless adjustment)

 # Hardware

 - SSD1351 OLED
-- Waveshare DC motor board for Pico
+- Waveshare DC motor board for Pico (jumpers soldered for IC1 to avoid screen issues due to pin use)
 - DC motor
 - Rotaty Encoder switch

+# Code

-The OLED uses micropython nanoo GUI and a SSD1351 128x128 screen.
-A stepper motor.
-A rotary switch and a Pi Pico.
+The OLED uses micropython-nano-gui and a SSD1351 128x128 screen.

 A very minimal UX centers around a memory that makes it possible to scroll through the last few grinds.